Nicolas Cage: Nouveau Shamanic

+Reception

-According to The Guardian film critic Luke Buckmaster, "any casual observer can see that Cage is entertaining, charismatic and wildly flamboyant".
+According to The Guardian film critic Luke Buckmaster, "any casual observer can see that Cage is entertaining, charismatic and wildly flamboyant."
 Attributing it partly to the "well-cultured" background of Cage's family, Buckmaster said the actor "is clearly attracted to grotesque characters and is celebrated for his wild and unhinged approach to them.
 He has the presence of a leading man, and the eccentricities of a character actor."
 Actor Ethan Hawke stated in 2013 that Cage is "the only actor since Marlon Brando that's actually done anything new with the art", crediting him for taking film audiences "away from an obsession with naturalism into a kind of presentation style of acting that I imagine was popular with the old troubadours."

-Film director David Lynch described him as "the jazz musician of American acting".
+Film director David Lynch described him as "the jazz musician of American acting."
 Many critics have accused Cage of overacting.
-Others, including Cage himself, have described his intentionally extreme performances as "mega-acting".
-After the actor's series of mainstream-marketed thriller films during the late 1990s, Sean Penn told The New York Times in 1999 that Cage was "no longer an actor" but "more like a performer".
-Despite this, in his speech after winning the Oscar for his performance in Mystic River, Penn described Cage's work (in Matchstick Men) as one of the best performances of 2003.
+Others, including Cage himself, have described his intentionally extreme performances as "mega-acting."
+After the actor's series of mainstream-marketed thriller films during the late 1990s, Sean Penn told The New York Times in 1999 that Cage was "no longer an actor" but "more like a performer."
+Despite this, in his speech after winning the Oscar for his performance in Mystic River, Penn described Cage's performance in Matchstick Men as one of the best of 2003.

-During the 2010s, a growing number of film critics described Cage as one of the most underrated actors of his generation.
+During the 2010s, a growing number of critics described Cage as one of the most underrated actors of his generation.

-In July 2021, Cage told Variety that the commercial constraints that were imposed on his performances was the main reason he abandoned Hollywood and that he opted to work for low-budget independent films because it gave him more freedom to experiment and be fluid.